demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Block_File_README.md

-Use this playbook to blacklist files with a given file SHA256 playbook input.
+Use this playbook to add files to Cortex XDR block list with a given file SHA256 playbook input.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.